fiftydinar/usb-storage-optimized-async/README.md

 It does the same as the `udev` rule, with the difference that it only applies once on boot,
 as `udev` rule can trigger too early during the system boot when USB storage device is already plugged in for it to work.

+To find the USB storage block device, as the service script doesn't have that data available from `udev` as `udev` script does,
+it uses the POSIX function `get_usb_storage_block`, which parses all USB bus symlinked directories in `/sys/bus/usb/devices/` and
+checks which of those symlinked directories have matched USB vendor and product ID in `idVendor` and `idProduct` file;
+when those symlinked directories are found, they are compared to physical `/sys/block/$block_device/` directories;
+when the physical `/sys/block/$block_device/` directory matches to the symlinked directory, that's how the USB storage block device is found.

 ## Logging
 Logs for the `udev` rule and Systemd service for the current boot are stored in:
 - `/tmp/usb-storage-optimized-async-udev.log`